The LLM Label Becomes the Review Tax

 A review receipt for LLM-assisted code should name the generated segment, model or tool if known, generation context, prompt or conversation trace, author modifications, tests run, reviewer role, required verification criteria, reviewer comments, unresolved concerns, and final merge authority.
 The prompt should travel as review metadata, not as folklore in a chat window.

 The label becomes the review tax when it asks for suspicion without supplying a method.
-The better artifact is a label plus a trace: this code was assisted, this is what was asked, this is what changed, this is what was checked, and this is who accepted the remaining risk.
+The better artifact is a label plus a trace: this code was assisted, this is what was asked, this is what changed, this is what was checked, this is what remains uncertain, and this is who accepted the remaining risk.

 Sources